libavg/libavg/sphinxdoc/ui.rst

             :param string ovlHref:

-                Filename of an image that contains the keyboard with unpressed keys.
+                Filename of an image that contains the keyboard with pressed keys.

-            :param keyDefs:
+            :param list keyDefs:

                 List of key definitions.
 Keys can be either character keys::